The former William Perks followed by Ronald David Wood, Keith Richards, and Darryl Jones.

 Keith Cuts In: During Bill’s Stone age, his bandmate Keith Richards cut several bass tracks on their twenty-two (or so) studio albums.
 In her autobiography Marianne Faithful comments that Keith always had a bass in his hands and that poor Bill only played during concerts.
 Well, according to my ears and eyes, that’s not true.

-As per the books I’ve read and researched– including Bill’s tome – Stone Alone, when fame, fortune and celebrity ensued, the band’s sessions often dragged on for hours with various hangers on, and sometimes in different countries, and in many instances not all of the band members were present, hence another Stone would sub for the missing Stone.
+As per the books I’ve read and researched– including Bill’s tome – Stone Alone; when fame, fortune and celebrity ensued, the band’s sessions often dragged on for hours with various hangers on, and sometimes in different countries.
+In many instances not all of the band members were present, hence another Stone would sub for the missing Stone.
 And then there were the substances…

 Also take into consideration that Mr. Richards strikes me as a rather strong personality, therefore he may have simply wanted to do it all himself.
 And if Keith came up with a bass line, he probably cut it out of convenience, as Bill occasionally played keys or percussion on tracks with Richards on bass.